mxcl/PromiseKit/Documentation/CommonPatterns.md

 }
 ```

-**Important**, canceling the chain is *not* the same as canceling the underlying
+**Important**: Canceling a promise chain is *not* the same as canceling the underlying
 asynchronous task.
-Promises are a wrapper around asynchronicity but they have no
+Promises are wrappers around asynchronicity, but they have no
 control over the underlying tasks.
-If you need to cancel the underlying task you
+If you need to cancel an underlying task, you
 need to cancel the underlying task!

 > The library [CancellablePromiseKit](https://github.com/johannesd/CancellablePromiseKit) extends the concept of Promises to fully cover cancellable tasks.

-## Retry / Polling
+## Retry / polling

 ```swift
 func attempt<T>(maximumRetryCount: Int = 3, delayBeforeRetry: DispatchTimeInterval = .seconds(2), _ body: @escaping () -> Promise<T>) -> Promise<T> {